-Being stuck on a crowded plane can be difficult on adults and even harder on children.
-Bring items that will keep them entertained, drinks and snacks, familiar books, and toys that will comfort them.
-Familiar items like blankets, a pillow, stuffed animals, etc. will help them feel more secure.
+Being stuck on a crowded plane can be difficult for adults and even harder for children.
+Bring items that will keep them entertained like games, books, movies, and toys that will comfort them.
+Have a variety of drinks and snacks available.
+Pack familiar items like blankets, a pillow, stuffed animals — anything that will help them feel more secure.

-1. Toddler’s Diaper Bag (as part of your carry-on bag allowance):
+Toddler’s Diaper Bag (part of your carry-on bag allowance):

-• Pack a diaper for every hour of travel (plus delays and one to two days after arrival), diaper wipes, a changing pad, and diaper rash ointment.
-You may want to plan on purchasing diapers upon arrival to save space in your checked bags.
+• Pack a diaper for every hour of travel.
+Pack extras for delays and to cover one or two days after your arrival.
+Include diaper wipes, a changing pad, and diaper rash ointment.
+You may want to purchase diapers upon arrival to save space in your checked bags.

 • A change of clothes, socks, two blankets, and some toys or books

 • Bring enough formula or breast milk for the trip, and a portable bottle warmer, bottles and nipples, filtered water, cereal, baby food (if your baby is eating solids), juices and snacks, spoons, bibs, and a sippy cup